 Kemendok National Park

 Kemendok National Park was created in July 2010.
 It covers an area of 9794ha.
-For detailed park and fire management documents, visit the OEH website.
+View the detailed park and fire management documents.

 Whether you are an angler or avid birdwatcher, or just want to sit by the river, Kemendok National Park has something to offer.
 There is a myriad of plant and animal life, and the towering river red gum forests provide welcome shade to people visiting the former Mallee Cliff State Forest.
 The trees also help stabilise river banks, and provide the perfect backdrop to relax by the river.

 These maps give a basic overview of park attractions and facilities, and may not be detailed enough for some activities.
 We recommend that you buy a topographic map before you go exploring.